Mailman (City Letter Carrier)

 Is it required that a postman attempt to deliver a package to you/your house?
 Ours used to do that, but he no longer does - just leaves a slip in our mailbox, and I have to pick it up at the P.O. the next day.

-Asked by lrmt almost 12 years ago
+Asked by lrmt about 12 years ago

 I would think if the package could be left in a safe place (discretion of the carrier) then it should be.
 If they were not able to leave it, they should at least have knocked on your door to see if someone was home to accept the package.
 In our office, all packages are definitely taken out for delivery each day.
 As to whether they are all actually delivered (or attempted) I can't say.
 If you happen to see the carrier, maybe you could ask why he has stopped delivering the packageS and only leaving notices.

-Asked by Heather about 12 years ago
+Asked by Just asking about 10 years ago

 Do I need to go to the post office to mail a letter to Guatemala, or can I just put a couple extra stamps on the letter?